Ottawa | Ontario Culinary

 Discover what's on their table.

-Located in the historic Sandy Hill neighbourhood in downtown Ottawa, Le Cordon Bleu Ottawa Culinary Arts Institute is the only Canadian campus of this world renowned culinary training school – and includes a Bistro where anyone can sample the delights of exceptional French cuisine.
+Located in the historic Sandy Hill neighbourhood in downtown Ottawa, Le Cordon Bleu Ottawa Culinary Arts Institute is the only Canadian campus of the world-renowned culinary training school.
+Visitors can experience the school’s culinary expertise firsthand at its on-site Bistro, where guests can enjoy classic French cuisine prepared by the institute’s chefs and students.

 STORIES FROM THE REGION